WallabyLester/Semi_Supervised_Adaptation_for_Myoelectric_Prosthesis_Control/README.md

 ## Contents
 `Classification` - contains Jupyter Notebooks for applying an adaptive LDA on virtual game data along with comparisons to an unadapted LDA and relabeled data from the applied rules.
 The accompanying `.py` files are the text files for the Jupyter Notebooks.
 Also contains the adaptive LDA.

+`Cloud` - contains files for applying the adaptive LDA and rules in a cloud database.

 `Data_Analysis` - contains Jupyter Notebooks which present data trends and information for creating rules in classifying EMG data.
 The accompanying `.py` files are the text files for the Jupyter Notebooks.

 `Rules` - contains Jupyter Notebooks using the data analysis to find the rules and relabel virtual game data based off of them.
 The accompanying `.py` files are the text files for the Jupyter Notebooks.
 Also contains the rules used in classification.